Part 1 - Introduction To OAuth

 • Facebook has no way of differentiating between you and Strava since Strava is using the same username and password that you are using to login.

-• Strava has stored your username and password on it’s database for use in the future.
+• Strava has stored your username and password on its database for use in the future.
 So it does not have to notify you every time it will post on Facebook.

-Here is another solution: what if Strava could create a partnership with Facebook and get access to all Facebook accounts by using a very secret password that is given by Facebook.
+Here is another solution: what if Strava could create a partnership with Facebook and get access to all Facebook accounts by using a very secret password that is given by Facebook to Strava.
 This secret password would only allow Strava to make posts for users and nothing else.
 For example, Strava will not be able to send a Facebook friend a direct message on behalf of any user.
 Strava will only be allowed to publish Facebook posts on behalf of any user.

 Strava can post to any facebook account using it's all powerful token!